 For beginners, you can start with something at a lower cost but honestly, at the end of the day, it is very likely you will want to get a set of good equipment even they are more expensive because of the better performance.

 Safety Gear is another must-have component.
 For example, the backpack, the avalanche receiver, the probe, the shovel… Those are the basic gear that you must carry.
 Prices are very different depending on the quality, but it’s not cheap equipment.

 So we’ve talked about the necessary gears to carry… but Freeride and Backcountry are more… You must carry extra cloth, first aid kit, food, water, rope, radio, maps, GPS… On a freeriding or backcountry riding day, we carry a backpack that looks that we are going to climb Ever

 est, but we need to understand that we are accessing a terrain that is unsafe and we need to be ready for any incident.

 Q6: Right, that sounds a lot to take… What if I have NONE of these gears/experience, can I still enroll in your program?

 Javier: Yes, of course.
 In Evergreen, we provide all these safety gears in all of our programs so you don’t need to spend that sum of money until you are sure about you really love freeriding and backcountry.

-Q: What should I do if I want to do more backcountry trip in the future?
+Q8: What should I do if I want to do more backcountry trips in the future?
 Also, can I go for a backcountry ride by myself after taking your course?